 Central Wasatch Commission is a separate legal entity and political subdivision of the State of Utah.
 It was formed by an interlocal agreement dated May 30, 2017, pursuant to the provisions of the Utah Interlocal Co-Operational Act.
-At June 30, 2018, CWC's membership consisted of four municipalities, two counties, one town, the State of Utah, the Metropolitan Water District of Salt Lake and Sandy, and the Utah Transit Authority (the Members).
+At June 30, 2019, CWC's membership consisted of four municipalities, two counties, one town, the State of Utah, the Metropolitan Water District of Salt Lake and Sandy, and the Utah Transit Authority (the Members).
 The area of focus is between I-80 and the Salt Lake County line south of Little Cottonwood Canyon.
 The Commission seeks to engage the public, build consensus, and coordinate the actions in the Central Wasatch Mountains.
 CWC's purposes include the following: 1) engage the public and collaborating with stakeholders; 2) seek transportation solutions focused on transit, walking, and biking; 3) develop visitor amenities and trails and focusing on canyon stewardship, and; 4) watershed protection.

-The following governmental entities were CWC members at June 30, 2018:
+The following governmental entities were financial contributors to CWC as of June 30, 2019:

-Cottonwood Heights City

-Draper City

-Metropolitan Water District

-of Salt Lake and Sandy

-Salt Lake City

-Salt Lake County

-Sandy City

-State of Utah

-Summit County

-Town of Alta

-Utah Department

-of Transportation
+Cottonwood Heights City Draper City Metropolitan Water District of Salt Lake and Sandy Salt Lake City Salt Lake County Sandy City State of Utah Summit County Town of Alta Utah Department of Transportation